Deep Rock Galactic Beginner's Guide

 (Be sure to check out our guide on how to find gems in Deep Rock Galactic.)

 This may sound a little odd, but it's not exactly something that's discussed too deeply when you're in the middle of jumping into a game.
+Here is an overview of some of the types of assignments you'll run into over your earlier hours with the game.

 Classic digging experience: mine x amount of Morkite plus an optional number of collectibles (x caps out at about 250 Morkite).